pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md

 1. **What authentication mechanisms are supported by Wallets?**

     NLWeb natively supports key pairs (passkeys) and one time passwords (OTP).
-    * However, [Identity 🆔 vault](<🆔 Identifier 🫥 agent.md>) are free to implement whatever authentication mechanisms they want using the generic tools available.
+    * However, [Identifier 🆔 vault](<🆔 Identifier 🫥 agent.md>) are free to implement whatever authentication mechanisms they want using the generic tools available.

     For example:
     - security questions can be implemented with generic inputs (e.g., text, lists, numbers);